Eurasian goshawk: Prey spectrum

 Birds are usually the primary prey in Europe, constituting 76.5% of the diet in 17 studies.
-Studies have shown that from several parts of the Eurasian continent from Spain to the Ural mountains mammals contributed only about 9% of the breeding season diet.
-However, mammals may be slightly underrepresented in Eurasian data because of the little-studied presence of mammals as a food source in winter, particularly in the western and southern portions of Europe where the lack of snowfall can allow large numbers of rabbits.
-Staple prey for northern goshawks usually weighs between 50 and 2000 g, with average prey weights per individual studies typically between 215 and 770 g.
+Studies have shown that from several parts of the Eurasian continent from Spain to the Ural Mountains mammals contributed only about 9% of the breeding season diet.
+However, mammals may be slightly underrepresented in this data because of the little-studied presence of mammals as a food source in winter, particularly in the western and southern portions of Europe where the lack of snowfall can allow large numbers of rabbits.
+Staple prey for Eurasian goshawks usually weighs between 50 and 2000 g, with average prey weights per individual studies typically between 215 and 770 g.
 In the Netherlands, male prey averaged 277 g whereas female prey averaged 505 g, thus a rough 45% difference.
-Northern goshawks often select young prey during spring and summer, attacking both nestling and fledgling birds and infant and yearling mammals, as such prey is often easiest to catch and convenient to bring to the nest.
-In general, goshawks in Fennoscandia, shift their prey selection to when the birds produce their young: first waterfowl, then quickly to corvids and thrushes and then lastly to grouse, even though adults are also freely caught opportunistically for all these prey types.
+Eurasian goshawks often select young prey during spring and summer, attacking both nestling and fledgling birds and infant and yearling mammals, as such prey is often easiest to catch and convenient to bring to the nest.
+In general, goshawks in Fennoscandia shift their prey selection to when the birds produce their young; first waterfowl, then quickly to corvids and thrushes and then lastly to grouse, even though adults are also freely caught opportunistically for all these prey types.
 This is fairly different from Vendsyssel, Denmark, where mostly adult birds were caught except for thrushes and corvids, as in these two groups, the goshawks caught mostly fledglings.